Radiotherapy Equipment

 Commissioning Equipment

-All new equipment purchased, including treatment units and computer systems is tested and commissioned by Radiotherapy Physics staff, prior to its use on patients.
-Due to the potentially dangerous nature of the radiation used, this commissioning process must be steady and methodical.
-Routine work in other areas must be continued during commissioning and the additional work required is sometimes undertaken outside normal working hours.
+All new equipment purchased is tested and commissioned by Radiotherapy Physics staff prior to its use on patients.
+Due to the potentially dangerous nature of the radiation used, this commissioning process must be thorough and methodical, any work completed is second checked by a senior member of staff who is registered as a Medical Physics Expert (MPE).

 Clinical Scientists are responsible for measuring all the data required at commissioning.
 This is usually carried out in a large water tank and involves measuring the performance of the machine in all possible modes of use.
-This data has to be processed and checked before being transferred to the treatment planning computer for use in patient dose calculations for treatment planning.
+This data must be processed and analysed before being transferred to the treatment planning system for use in dose calculations for treatment planning.
 The Clinical Scientists are responsible for the accuracy and applicability of all data used in the Radiotherapy Department.

 Specialist Techniques in the Department

-RapidArc is a specialist treatment where an IMRT like plan is delivered while the linear accelerator gantry rotates.
+RapidArc is a specialist treatment where an IMRT (intensity modulated radiotherapy) like plan is delivered while the linear accelerator gantry rotates.
 The treatments are much faster than routine IMRT and can allow more conformal dose distributions than routine IMRT for various treatment sites.
-RapidArc has been commissioned by Radiotherapy Physics and prostate and lung SABR patients are being treated.
-RapidArc for lung SABR allows a large dose of radiation to be delivered to a small area while sparing the surrounding tissue and sensitive organs.